MindShot: A Few-Shot Brain Decoding Framework via Transferring Cross-Subject Prior and Distilling Frequency Domain Knowledge: Methodology

+In the few-shot brain decoding task, the limited data obtained from new individuals requires identifying the meaningful proportion of signal variability across participants to facilitate an efficient transfer of prior knowledge.
+Therefore, before inputting fMRI signals into the brain decoder $\mathcal{E}_{brain}$, it is essential to ensure that the statistical distribution of fMRI voxels is aligned with the pretrained multi-subject distribution and to design an effective supervision method.

+As illustrated in Fig.\ref{fig:framework} (c), the proposed FKD module first employs a Normalizer to align the new subject's signal $x_i$ with the dimensions of pretrained subjects.
+The signal $\hat{x}_i$ is produced by an Eliminator which is designed to mitigate inter-subject differences while preserving the original information of the new subject.
+In our design, the Eliminator adopts a residual-linear structure, where the linear layer predicts individual differences, and the predicted residuals are added back to the original signal.
+However, due to substantial inter-individual variability, this estimation process is inherently unstable.
-The HRF is typically used to model the relationship between neural activity and the Blood Oxygenation Level Dependent (BOLD) signal.
-In a linear time-invariant (LTI) system, the signal $y(t)$ at time $t$ is considered as the convolution of the stimulus function $s(t)$ and the hemodynamic response $h(t)$, denoted as $y(t) = (s * h)(t)$.
-The $h(t)$ is usually modeled as a linear combination of basis functions that can be integrated into a matrix form: $\textbf{Y} = \textbf{X}\beta + \textbf{e}$, where $\textbf{Y}$ denotes the observed fMRI voxels, $\beta$ is a vector of regression coefficients, and $\textbf{e}$ is a vector of unexplained error values.

-However, $\textbf{e}$ varies significantly among individuals and sessions due to factors like age and cognitive state, which affect firing rate, onset latency, and neuronal activity duration.
-These variations influence the estimation of $\textbf{e}$ and ultimately impact the accuracy of fMRI-based brain decoding.
+The hemodynamic response function (HRF) \cite{lindquist2009modeling} is commonly used to model the relationship between neural activity and the blood oxygenation level dependent (BOLD) signal.
+In a linear time-invariant (LTI) system, the signal $y(t)$ at time $t$ is considered as the convolution of the stimulus function $s(t)$ and the hemodynamic response $h(t)$, represented as $y(t) = s(t)* h(t)$.
+The function $h(t)$ is typically modeled as a linear combination of basis functions, which can be expressed in matrix form as $\mathbf{Y} = \mathbf{X} \mathbf{\beta} + \mathbf{e}$, where $\mathbf{Y}$ denotes the observed fMRI voxels, $\mathbf{\beta}$ is a vector of regression coefficients, and $\mathbf{e}$ is a vector of unexplained errors.
+Importantly, the vector $\mathbf{e}$ varies significantly among individuals and across test sessions, since factors such as age and cognitive state can influence firing rate, onset latency, and neuronal activity duration \cite{logothetis2008we} even under the same visual stimuli.
+This highlights the need for a well-generalized supervision method to guide the Eliminator.